stakeordie/emprops-component-library/docker/README.md

 Run `docker compose up` to start the container.
 Run `docker compose down` to stop and remove the container.
 Run `docker push emprops/docker:latest` to push the latest image to Docker Hub.

+Log into the docker image locally using `docker compose exec comfyui-image bash`